denten-books/plain-text/0-intro.md

 need each other.
 The dialectics of exile lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the displaced [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
-There can no information without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
+Information cannot exist without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
 By this dynamic, displacement and settlement enter into a continuing dialectic.

-In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.
+In *Plain Text*, I model the reciprocal movement to "making strange" on the diverse practices of reverse engineering.
 Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the "making of the thing" through careful,